 A few luxury features can take the rental property to new heights.
-Aside from boosting the fees you can command, it makes the place far more attractive.
-When dealing with a villa, for example, you can install a swimming pool or jacuzzi to attract a whole new audience.
+Aside from boosting the fees, you can command, it makes the place far more attractive.
+For example, when dealing with a villa, you can install a swimming pool or jacuzzi to attract a new audience.
 Pool tables are another popular solution.

 #6.
 Know your finances

 Every decision relating to the property should focus on financial results.
 In truth, learning to treat it as an investment rather than a home is essential for success.
 Even if you plan to spend a week or two at the property each year.
 Hiring an accountant is one of the best ways to take charge.
 Do it ASAP.

 Aside from handling the accounts and tax returns, they can offer advice on how to maximize your ROIs.
 When you do, it may be possible to think about the option of adding other rental homes.

 Whether they are all in the same city or spread out across the country, this portfolio can work wonders for your financial future.

 You’re sorely mistaken if you think managing rental properties is easy.
 Nonetheless, when you implement a comprehensive strategy, it can deliver stunning results.
 You’ve got this!

 Rachel is an Austin blogger, educator, mom, wife, young breast cancer survivor writing about health, saving money, and living a happy life in Austin, Texas.